‘Tis the season for stories that go bump in the night! Try these not-so-scary spooky campfire stories to spook your kids

 They don’t see anything, and head on home.
 What they find out when they arrive will have your kids screaming (but not too much).

 As most ghost enthusiasts know, spirits often walk the earth because they have unfinished business.
 Underpants is the story of a ghost who’s trying to tell his living wife something very important.
 At first, she’s too frightened to speak to him.
-The hilarious ending makes this story perfect for children of almost any age.
+The hilarious ending makes this ghost story perfect for children of almost any age.

 If you’re going to be camping, it’s always good to have a scary bear story up your sleeve.
 This is the tale of some villagers tracking down a man-eating bear.
 Let’s just say, when facing down a ferocious beast, it’s easy to lose your head.

 Bear Hunting includes some grisly details, but this funny campfire story for kids won’t leave them too scared.

-A creepy tale of a taxi driver who picks up a mysterious driver, with even more mysterious luggage.
+A creepy tale of a taxi driver who picks up a mysterious passenger, with even more mysterious luggage.
 Two Heads is just spooky enough to give your kids chills and keep them on the edge of their seats, with a funny twist at the end to lighten the mood

 Some of the creepiest stories hail from Japan.
 While Love Test definitely has a tinge of horror, it shouldn’t lead to any sleepless nights.